tinyclub/linux-lab/README.md

 ## 2.7 Quickstart: Boot a board

+Get into the lab environment, switch directory:

+    $ cd /labs/linux-lab

 Issue the following command to boot the prebuilt kernel and rootfs on the default `vexpress-a9` board:

     $ make boot